tensorpack/tensorpack/docs/tutorial/trainer.md

 You can enable them by just one line, and all the necessary logic to achieve the best performance was baked into the trainers already.
 The trainers can reach the same performance as the [official tensorflow benchmark](https://www.tensorflow.org/performance/benchmarks).

-Please note that in data-parallel training, in each iteration all towers (all replicates of the model) will take tensors from the `InputSource` (instead of taking one for all and split).
+Please note that in data-parallel training, in each iteration all GPUs (all replicates of the model) will take tensors from the `InputSource` (instead of taking one for all and split).
 So the total batch size would be ``(batch size of InputSource/DataFlow) * #GPU``.